craigyjp/A_Bit_More/README.md

-## Based on the the original Crumar Bit series synthesizers I have created an RP2040 based DCO synthesizer.
+## Based on the the original Crumar Bit series synthesizers I had created an RP2040 based DCO synthesizer.

 ## Unfortunately the project did not work out too well as the DCO's were noisy and the PWM and triangle sounded atrocious.